-I have been asked this question again and again – “I’m interested in tapping the IoT business but where do I begin?“.
-Let’s give credit to the Research Analysts that have reported the potential of IoT market will be about $2 trillion to $14 trillion.
+I have been asked this question repeatedly – “I’m interested in tapping the IoT business, but where do I begin?“.
+Let’s give credit to the Research Analysts that have reported the potential of the IoT market will be about $2 trillion to $14 trillion.
 This value certainly opens up many eyes and ears.
-But instead of jumping on the IoT bandwagon and investing Millions in the business, we need to ask ourselves – where do I place myself in the IOT value chain?
+But instead of jumping on the IoT bandwagon and investing Millions in the business, we need to ask ourselves where I place myself in the IOT value chain?

-Frank Burkitt (“Six Ways to Define IoT Strategy“) and Brian Solis wrote in (“Internet of Things is Here: What’s Your IoT Strategy?“) mentioned that the IoT players fall into 3 camps (see below)
+Frank Burkitt (“Six Ways to Define IoT Strategy“) and Brian Solis wrote in (“Internet of Things is Here: What’s Your IoT Strategy?“) mentioned that the IoT players fall into three camps (see below):

 1) Enablers: Develop and implement the underlying technology.
-Enablers are primarily technology-oriented companies, such as Cisco, Google, HP, IBM, and Intel.
-These vendors essentially build and maintain the IoT infrastructure that enables Engagers to develop their own connected services.
+Enablers are primarily technology-oriented companies, such as Cisco, Google, HP, IBM, FAVORIOT, Cre8IoT, Lenovo, Altair and Intel.
+These vendors essentially build and maintain the IoT infrastructure that enables Engagers to develop their connected services.

-3) Enhancers: Devise their own value-added services, on top of the services provided by Engagers.
+3) Enhancers: Devise their own value-added services on top of the services provided by Engagers.
 These companies provide integrated services that reframe and repackage the products and services of the Engagers.
 Their value proposition stems from creating and extracting value from the data, relationships, and insights generated from IoT devices and activity.
 Companies such as SNS Network, E-Tech, and Vesta.

-If we look at the above 3 camps, it all started with the “Enablers” – it’s the starting point before we can even move up the value chain of “Engagers” and “Enhancers”.
-Don’t talk about big data analytics when there is no data at all (or too small amount of data) to analyze.
-That’s why we have been seeing for the past couple of years many companies develop IoT middleware and infrastructure.
+If we look at the above three camps, it all started with the “Enablers” – it’s the starting point before we can even move up the value chain of “Engagers” and “Enhancers.”
+Don’t talk about big data analytics when there is no data at all (or a too-small amount of data) to analyze.
+That’s why we have been seeing many companies develop IoT middleware and infrastructure for the past couple of years.
 Without them, we are not able to collect all those sensor data.

-I believed we are now in the second stage where companies are starting to develop solutions.
-About 75% of IoT solutions are mainly focusing on increasing efficiency and lowering costs within home, city and workplaces.
+I believe we are now in the second stage where companies develop solutions.
+About 75% of IoT solutions mainly focus on increasing efficiency and lowering costs within homes, cities, and workplaces.
 “Plug the hole of the ship” before you can move forward or create new revenue streams.

-The Enhancers are still at infancy stage – mainly dashboarding and visualization solutions.
+The Enhancers are still at the infancy stage – mainly dashboarding and visualization solutions.
 The AI and Machine Learning experts are now eagerly waiting to analyze the data collected from sensors more profoundly.
-The moment we can connect and aggregate sensor data from heterogeneous devices, then we will see the true power of IoT in giving valuable insights.
+The moment we can connect and aggregate sensor data from heterogeneous devices, we will see the true power of IoT in giving valuable insights.

 Are you into the IoT game?
-Are you the Enablers, Engagers or the Enhancers?
+Are you the Enablers, Engagers, or Enhancers?